 A business conducted directly or indirectly by one corporation is unitary with that portion of a business conducted by another corporation through its direct or indirect interest in a partnership if the conditions of the first sentence of this section 1.F. are satisfied, to wit: there is a synergy, and exchange and flow of value between the two parts of the business and the two corporations are members of the same commonly controlled group.

-“Combined group” means the group of all persons whose income and apportionment factors are required to be taken into account pursuant to Section 2.A. or 2.B.in determining the amount of a taxpayer’s income that is properly apportioned to this state [and each taxpayer’s share of that income].“”
+“” “Combined group” means the group of all persons that must file a combined report as required by Section 2.A. or 2.B, including a group properly making an election under Section 4.

-“Combined report” means the schedules that are attached to the tax return of one or more taxpayers, which reports the taxpayers’ income from sources within this state under the combined reporting method.
+“Combined report” means a tax return for the combined group containing information as provided in [this Act] or required by the [Director].

 “United States” means the 50 states of the United States, the District of Columbia, and United States’ territories and possessions.